publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stV/ptA/ch201/schI/m__us_usc_t49_s20103.md

  __Tunnel Information__

 [Pub.
 L. 110–432, div.
 A, title IV, § 414][/us/pl/110/432/s414], Oct.
 16, 2008, [122 Stat.
-4889][/us/stat/122/4889], provided that:
+4889][/us/stat/122/4889], as amended by [Pub.
+L. 114–94, div.
+A, title XI, § 11316(j)(7)][/us/pl/114/94/s11316/j/7], Dec.
+4, 2015, [129 Stat.
+1678][/us/stat/129/1678], provided that:

 > “Not later than 120 days after the date of enactment of this Act \[Oct.
 16, 2008\], each railroad carrier shall, with respect to each of its tunnels which—

 >     “(1) are longer than 1000 feet and located under a city with a population of 400,000 or greater; or

->     “(2) carry 5 or more scheduled passenger trains per day, or 500 or more carloads of poison- or toxic-by-inhalation hazardous materials (as defined in parts \[probably should be “sections”\] 171.8, 173.115, and 173.132 of title 49, Code of Federal Regulations) per year,
+>     “(2) carry 5 or more scheduled passenger trains per day, or 500 or more carloads of poison- or toxic-by-inhalation hazardous materials (as defined in sections 171.8, 173.115, and 173.132 of title 49, Code of Federal Regulations) per year,

 >     maintain, for at least two years, historical documentation of structural inspection and maintenance activities for such tunnels, including information on the methods of ingress and egress into and out of the tunnel, the types of cargos typically transported through the tunnel, and schematics or blueprints for the tunnel, when available.
 Upon request, a railroad carrier shall provide periodic briefings on such information to the governments of the local jurisdiction in which the tunnel is located, including updates whenever a repair or rehabilitation project substantially alters the methods of ingress and egress.
-Such governments shall use appropriate means to protect and restrict the distribution of any security sensitive information (as defined in part \[probably should be “section”

-\] 1520.5 of title 49, Code of Federal Regulations) provided by the railroad carrier under this section, consistent with national security interests.”
+Such governments shall use appropriate means to protect and restrict the distribution of any security sensitive information (as defined in section 1520.5 of title 49, Code of Federal Regulations) provided by the railroad carrier under this section, consistent with national security interests.”

     \[For definition of “railroad carrier”, as used in [section 414 of Pub.
 L. 110–432][/us/pl/110/432/s414], set out above, see [section 2(a) of Pub.
 L. 110–432][/us/pl/110/432/s2/a], set out as a note under [section 20102 of this title][/us/usc/t49/s20102].\]

  __Railroad Bridge Safety Assurance__

 [Pub.
 L. 110–432, div.
 A, title IV, § 417][/us/pl/110/432/s417], Oct.
 16, 2008, [122 Stat.
-4890][/us/stat/122/4890], provided that:
+4890][/us/stat/122/4890], as amended by [Pub.
+L. 114–94, div.
+A, title XI, § 11405][/us/pl/114/94/s11405], Dec.
+4, 2015, [129 Stat.
+1682][/us/stat/129/1682], provided that:

 >     “(a)  __In General__  __.—__